gvwilson/fiction/arecibo/index.md

 Tall, thin, and dark,
 with ragged scars on both temples, he looks like a scav until he smiles.
-It is as quick and as gentle as he is with the seedlings

-it is their holy duty to sow.
-He is the first to wake and the last to sleep, and moves with an economical grace that Anh is certain has also caught the Dutch woman's eye.
+He is the first to wake and the last to sleep, and sows trees with an economical grace that Anh is certain has also caught the Dutch woman's eye.

 She is surprised when he comes to her to say that he is leaving.
 "My path leads elsewhere," he says apologetically.